sohjnthn/For-own-learning/README.md

 =

+Things to take note of before using the above Java/Python/JavaScript code:
+([1]

-Things to take note of before using the above Java/Python/JavaScript code (1.
-For IntelliJ IDEA - Java, run the main Java file with the TestNG configuration, as the Gradle configuration has issues.
+For IntelliJ IDEA - Java, run the main Java file "TestAndroidApps.java" with the TestNG configuration, as the Gradle configuration has issues.

+IntelliJ IDEA does not have issues for running both the TestNG; and Gradle configurations for testing the main Java file "TestDesktopWebsites.java".

+[2]

-2. Run the main Python file's function which starts with "def test_...():", as running wih the Current File option has issues.
+Run the main Python file ("testparitialwebsites.py"; if not "testpartialapps.py')'s function which starts with "def test_...():", as running wih the Current File option has issues.

+[3]

-3. It is safe to directly run the the correct JavaScript file testapps.js directly with the Current File option.):
+It is safe to directly run the the correct JavaScript file (testpartialwebsites.js; if not testapps.js) directly with the Current File option.)

 [1]